The Frenchie Podcast

 This is a condensed edited version of the pilot Podcast show featuring Brig.
 Gen. Robert LeBlanc.

-The Frenchie Podcast is dedicated to the stories and legacies of the French-speaking Cajuns of WWII, as told by the veterans themselves.
+Following nearly 25 years of research, Jason Theriot’s new book will document the role of the French-speaking Cajuns of World War II.
 During the last two decades, historian Jason Theriot has recorded oral history interviews with several WWII veterans from Louisiana who used their bilingual abilities as interpreters and translators in overseas military service.
 These Cajuns, like their Acadian ancestors, grew up speaking French.
 But for many young Cajuns, speaking French in school in the 1920s and 1930s was not allowed.
 The state-sanctioned policy of “English only” in schools sought to do away with this so-called “back-country language.”

 Young Cajuns who spoke French at school in the ’20s and ’30s were often punished; many grew up ashamed of their language and culture.
 Society tended to view the Cajun French language as a handicap, and the people who spoke it, as low-class citizens.
 All of that change during WWII when these same Cajuns arrived in French-dominated territories, like North African and Europe, where their French-speaking abilities proved invaluable to military operations.
 This had a profound impact of their sense of a Cajun identity.